1. Home »

 14. SEVERABILITY.
 This Agreement shall remain in effect if a section or provision is unenforceable or invalid.

-15. ADDITIONAL TERMS AND CONDITIONS.
+15. ADDITIONAL TERMS & CONDITIONS.
+[ADDITIONAL TERMS].

-Client’s Signature: __________________________ Date: [MM/DD/YYYY]
+Client’s Signature: _________________ Date: [MM/DD/YYYY]

 Print Name: [CLIENT NAME]